 Meanwhile, make the pistachio sugar.
 Use a food processor to get the pistachios as fine as possible without turning them into butter.
 Mix it with sugar and that's all folks!
 If you don't have a food processor, you can try using a mortar and pestle or grinder.

-Next, fry the beauties at 325 degrees, flipping the donuts until golden brown on both sides.
+Next, fry the beauties at 350 degrees, flipping the donuts until golden brown on both sides.
 I like to flip it several times to avoid having one side darker than the other.

 Dust the donuts in the pistachio sugar and fill them with chocolate tahini.
 I found the easiest way to fill the donuts is to cut a small slit in the donut and pipe the filling in.
 You don't need a pastry bag, just a zip lock bag with one end snipped off will do just fine.

 Now get ready.
 Take one giant bite out of that chocolate tahini donut and let all your hard work sink in.
-I've tried several different doughs and have fallen in love with this one the most.
+I've tried several different doughs and have loved this one the most.
 As for the filling?
 Amazing.
-Chocolate tahini reminds me very much of hazelnut, a flavor I can definitely get on board with.
+Chocolate tahini reminds me of hazelnut, a flavor I can definitely get on board with.
 In this instance, I guess I have to say, "Thanks for the connection Instagram!".